apache/trafficcontrol/docs/source/api/cachegroups_trimmed.rst

 ***********************
 ``cachegroups/trimmed``
 ***********************
-Extract just the names of all Cache Groups.
+Extract just the names of all :term:`Cache Group`\ s.

 ``GET``
 =======